Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Experiments

-Inference latency is another critical metric.
-Although the Fisher projection matrix $\mathbf{U}$ introduces extra computation, TaCCS-DFA requires 22.27 ms per sample, close to the standard attention model (21.53 ms).
-With only a 3.4\% increase in latency, it achieves a 10.0\% relative improvement in F1.
-Moreover, peak GPU memory usage remains stable at 19.65 GB, marginally lower than the baseline (-0.1\%), indicating that incremental PCA effectively controls memory peaks and enables deployment on large-scale codebases.
+Inference latency is another key metric.
+Although the Fisher projection matrix $\mathbf{U}$ introduces additional computation steps, the per-sample inference time of TaCCS-DFA is 22.27 ms, on the same order of magnitude as the 21.53 ms of the standard attention model, achieving a 10.0\% improvement in F1 score with only a 3.4\% increase in latency cost.
+Additionally, GPU memory usage maintains stability at 19.65 GB, representing a 0.1\% reduction compared to the baseline, indicating that the incremental PCA algorithm effectively controls the memory peak and enables the model to be deployed on large-scale code repositories.